Hamse Warfa: Early life and education

-Hamse Warfa was born in Mogadishu, Somalia, where he spent the first decade of his life in an affluent suburb and enjoying a vibrant childhood filled with soccer and beach outings.
-His parents, Mohamed and Hindisa Warfa, were successful entrepreneurs, with his father working as a livestock trader and his mother running a clothing store.
-After outbreak of the Somali Civil War in 1991 disrupted this idyllic life, Warfa and his family of 14 to flee to Kenya.
-They spent three and a half years in the Otanga and Dadaab refugee camps, where Warfa experienced the challenges of displacement, reduced to a registration number with no formal economic and social identity.
+Hamse Warfa was born in Mogadishu, Somalia.
+After the outbreak of the Somali Civil War in 1991 disrupted this idyllic life, Warfa and his family fled to Kenya.
+They spent three and a half years in the Otanga and Dadaab refugee camps.

-In 1994, Warfa and his family were resettled in the United States, initially in Colorado, before moving to San Diego's City Heights neighborhood.
-Navigating a new country with limited resources and language barriers, Warfa learned to advocate for his family, engaging with social services and community organizations.
+In 1994, Warfa and his family were resettled in the United States, initially in Colorado, before moving to San Diego.
 He earned a Bachelor of Arts in Political Science from San Diego State University and later a Master of Science in Organizational Management and Leadership from Springfield College in Massachusetts.
-Warfa furthered his education through the Young American Leaders Program at Harvard Business School, enhancing his expertise in leadership and innovation.